distribworks/dkron/docs/docs/plugins.md

 0. syslog - Output to the syslog (Good performance, needs parsing)
 0. files - Output to multiple files (Good performance, needs parsing)

+All plugins accepts one configuration option: `forward` Indicated if the plugin must forward the original execution output.
+This allows for chaining plugins and sending output to different targets at the same time.

 ## Using plugins

 For each job you can configure an arbitrary number of plugins.